Marcono1234/lingua/Performance optimizations.md

 For example, first the frequency could be written and then all ngrams which have that frequency.
 To account for frequencies which are unique to one (or only few) ngrams, a custom encoding could be used.
-The following assumes frequencies to be encoded with 32 bit, and that 0 is not a valid frequency value:
+The following assumes frequencies to be encoded with 32 bits, and that 0 is not a valid frequency value:
 - If < 3 ngrams have the same frequency: Store each of them as frequency followed by ngram
 - Else: Write 32-bit 0 (to differentiate it from a valid frequency), followed by frequency, followed by number of ngrams with that frequency, followed by all the ngrams